From monoclonals to bi-specifics: Harnessing the transformative power of VHHs to supercharge IgG therapeutics

 In particular, IgGs targeting the programmed cell death protein 1 (PD-1)/programmed cell death ligand 1 (PD-L1) pathway have made the promises of cancer immunotherapy a reality.

-However, despite there now being over 100 FDA-approved mAbs on the market, these well-characterised drugs are yet to live up to their full potential.
+However, despite there now being over 100 FDA-approved mAbs on the market, these well-characterised drugs have yet to live up to their full potential.

 The quest for better biologics